timmcginley/Agile/README.md

 **The future is uncertain.**

->Architectural engineering with uncertainty requires agile thinking, in order to model, adapt and redesign building systems and products fast.
+>Architectural engineering with uncertainty requires agile thinking in order to; model, adapt and redesign building systems and products fast.

 This course aims to provide ‘future tools’ to enable participants to design ‘in the future’.
 The focus of the course is to support participants to model, design and analyse building systems, fast, for a clearly defined future scenario.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they develop an ‘Agile Prototype’ of a building system or product that includes 100 years of the building system or products past, as well as 100 years of its future.